7yugatateno1/furima-32171/README.md

 ### Association

 - belongs_to :user
-- has_many :items
+- belongs_to :items
-- has_one :destinations
+- has_one :destination

 ## destinations table